 Senior Tax Manager | LDP Tax & Law

-LDP Tax & Law is well established provider of BPO and consulting services in Italy, present on the market since 1993.
+LDP Tax, Law & Payroll is a well-established provider of BPO and consulting services in Italy, present on the market since 1993.
 LDP offers a full range of professional services for multinational companies such as market entry and incorporation services, accounting and bookkeeping, tax and vat compliance, financial reporting, payroll and HR, labour law support, global mobility services as well as M&A, transfer pricing, corporate finance, legal advice and more.